How Sustainable is eating Avocado?

 Where to buy ethical avocados?

-Many local farmers interested in cleaning this worldwide market of organized crime, started to create a network of legal and ethical avocado farming as the PREGOR collective, to get their products certified from Fairtrade and Equal Exchange mark and answer the worldwide demand in a legal and productive way, with transparent production that doesn’t start from illegal deforestation but uses land already employed for agriculture.
-There is long way up for farmers in transforming agriculture in a sustainable enterprise: this would mean using newest technologies to avoid waste of water and pesticides, dangerous for humans and other living species.
+Many local farmers interested in cleaning this worldwide market from organized crime, started to create a network of legal and ethical avocado farming as the PREGOR collective, to get their products certified from Fairtrade and Equal Exchange mark and answer the worldwide demand in a legal and productive way, with transparent production that doesn’t start from illegal deforestation but uses land already employed for agriculture.
+There is long way up for farmers in transforming agriculture in a sustainable business: this would mean using newest technologies to avoid waste of water and pesticides, dangerous for humans and other living species.

 As Tom Cumberlege, Associate Director of Carbon Trust, also explains : if we look at the environmental side of thing, avocado would still be a better choice on our plates than beff, eggs or unseasonal food: for both water consumption and CO2 emission.
 If you are going to buy local strawberry in December in the UK, than buy a Mexican avocado whose CO2 emissions would still be fewer than what it takes to make summer in winter.
 For your summer avocado cravings, try to keep it local: in Europe, for example, Spain is a big producer.
 When buying imported food, try to buy only certified products, even if for a dollar more.